telerik/ajax-docs/api/server/Telerik.Web.UI/RadLightBox.md

 ###  PreserveCurrentItemTemplates `RadLightBoxItem`

-If set to true, this will prevent disposing of the current item's templates which will help avoid
+If set to true, this will prevent disposing of the current item's templates which will avoid
-            the postback when only one template item is available in the items collection.
+            the postback when only one template item is available in the items collection and the lightbox is closed and then re-opened.
             Disabled by default.

+#### Remarks
+See the RadLightBox Templates article for more detail: https://docs.telerik.com/devtools/aspnet-ajax/controls/lightbox/functionality/templates

 ###  RegisterWithScriptManager `Boolean`